Figure-Flattering Knit Top

 Design and fit as you go

-Check your ease
+Check the ease

 For the most flattering look, allow enough ease in your T-shirt so that the fabric skims the body but isn’t skintight.

-1. Staystitch the neck edge
+1. Staystitch the neckline edge

 2. Stablilize the shoulder seams

 Stabilize the shoulder using a 1-inch-wide strip of fusible tricot such as So Sheer along the back shoulder seam.
 Be sure to cut the tricot in the least stretchy direction.
 Sew the shoulder seam, press both seam allowances to the back, and topstitch to keep the seam smooth and flat.